Cytomegalovirus (CMV)

 It yields a positive result before the antigenemia test in transplant recipients with viremia.

-Results are typically negative in patients without CMV viremia.
+Results typically are negative in patients without CMV viremia.

 In transplant recipients, a negative CMV PCR result goes against reactivation, but not infection.[55]